opticore-internal/dev-day-chat-ops/README.md

-# Dev Day 1 - Chat Ops
+# Developer Guide: Creating a Telegram Bot

-Welcome to the new Development day at Opticore.
-We will be looking over how to build a simple telegram bot.
-The methodologies used here, can be used to create mode chatops in other platforms.
+Welcome to Development Day at Opticore!
+Today, we will explore how to build a simple Telegram bot.
+The techniques discussed can be extended to develop chat operations on other platforms as well.

-This guide assumes you already have python and pip installed on your system, and you have access to a mobile device with Telegram installed.
+This guide assumes that you have Python and pip installed on your system, and that you have a mobile device with Telegram installed.

 ## Installation

-1) Create virtual environment
+1) First, install virtualenv if it's not already installed:

     ``` bash
     pip install virtualenv
     ```

+    Create a virtual environment named venv:

     ``` bash
-    # Creates virtual environment called `venv`
     python -m venv venv
     ```

-2) Enable virtual environment
+2) Enable virtual environment:

     ``` bash
     source ./venv/bin/activate
     ```

-3) Install python dependancies
+3) Install python dependancies:

     ``` bash
     pip install -r requirements.txt